jamesgleave/JG_Mask_RCNN_Blueprint/README.md

 # About the blueprint

-The goal of this repository is to create system for generalized and easily configurable object detection and segmentation.
+The goal of this repository is to create a system for generalized and easily configurable object detection and segmentation.
 The blueprint class streamlines the processes of training, testing and inference.

 # Getting started